pbierkortte/AI-Prompt-Toolkit/tools/rule_workspace_cleanup.md

 ### Template

 ```
 Delete any file not tracked by version control, unless it's intentional, meaningful work.
+Run `git status` to see which files are tracked or untracked.
 Keep git tracked files and any new files you know you want to keep; remove temporary outputs, logs, and drafts.
 ```

 ### Example